BettercareHealth/bettercare/intrapartum-care/scrub.md

 ---

 1
+{:.chapter-number}

-Monitoring the condition of the mother during the first stage of labour
+# Monitoring the condition of the mother during the first stage of labour

 Before you begin this unit, please take the corresponding test to assess your knowledge of the subject matter.
 You should redo the test after you’ve worked through the unit, to evaluate what you have learned.

-Objectives
+## Objectives

 When you have completed this unit you should be able to:

-Monitor the condition of the mother during the first stage of labour.
+*	Monitor the condition of the mother during the first stage of labour.

-Record the clinical observations on the partogram.
+*	Record the clinical observations on the partogram.

-Explain the clinical significance of these observations.
+*	Explain the clinical significance of these observations.

-Manage any problems which are detected.
+*	Manage any problems which are detected.

-Monitoring labour
+## Monitoring labour

 ### 1-1 What is labour?